Miss USA 2015

-Miss USA 2015 was the 64th Miss USA pageant, held at the Raising Cane's River Center Arena in Baton Rouge, Louisiana on July 12, 2015.
+Miss USA 2015 was the 64th Miss USA pageant, held at the Baton Rouge River Center Arena in Baton Rouge, Louisiana, on July 12, 2015.
 All fifty states and the District of Columbia competed.
 Nia Sanchez of Nevada crowned her successor Olivia Jordan of Oklahoma at the end of the event.
 This was Oklahoma's first Miss USA title in the pageant's history.

 The pageant was broadcast on Reelz after remarks made by Miss Universe Organization owner Donald Trump regarding Mexican immigrants during Trump's speech announcing his candidacy for the Republican nomination for U.S. President on June 16, 2015, in New York City led NBC, which had broadcast the pageant since 2003, and incumbent rights holders Univision Communications and Televisa to terminate their relationships with the Organization and Trump himself.
 It was also affected by many of the originally announced hosts, judges and musical performers pulling out in protest.
 Miss USA generated a unique Twitter audience of 2.42 million, according to Nielsen Social, No. 1 among entertainment series and specials during the week ended July 12.

 Entertainment correspondent Alex Wehrley, a former Miss Wisconsin USA 2009, was brought in to host the pageant alongside game show host Todd Newton after original hosts Cheryl Burke of Dancing with the Stars and MSNBC anchor Thomas Roberts withdrew.
+Julie Alexandria was brought in to serve as backstage correspondent after the original correspondent, Jeannie Mai, withdrew.
+Roselyn Sanchez and Cristian de la Fuente were supposed to serve as hosts for the spanish broadcast, but pulled out in light Trump's speech announcing his candidacy for United States president.

 This was the only Miss USA to be aired on Reelz and this was the last edition that Donald Trump had been the owner.
 This was also the first pageant since 1964 to take place in the month of July.

-Background

-Selection of contestants

-Delegates from 50 states and the District of Columbia were chosen in state pageants held from July 2014 to January 2015.
-The first state pageant was Florida, held on July 12, 2014, and the final pageants were New Hampshire and New York, both held on January 18, 2015; nine of these delegates were former Miss Teen USA state winners, two of them were former Miss America state winners and one is former Miss World America who competed at Miss World 2013.